redcrix/outline_image_flask/README.md

 # outline_image_flask
 <h3>To make an outline image from a picture .
 You simple have to crop the desired picture with mouse.
-All the images are to be saved on "images" folder.
+All the images will be save on "images" folder.